-This puts a lot of onus on the staff members to contact others and makes the assumption that they will be able to contact others.
+This puts a lot of onus on the staff members to contact others and makes the assumption that they will be able to contact others if something goes wrong.
 What lone workers in schools really need is a lone worker solution that will let others know they are all right and raise the alarm if they aren’t.

 What is the solution?

 Staff should be using a lone worker system that enables them to be monitored correctly.
 The solution should ensure all school workers are safe and able to check in or request help if needed.

 Ok Alone has the solution.
 A simple, easy to use solution that is downloaded onto a staff’s phone, so there is no need to buy additional devices.
 The system has GPS that can be used to locate a worker if they do not respond to messages or reminders or if a man down alert is triggered.
 But most importantly, Ok Alone can offer peace of mind to lone workers by letting them know that if something happens (a help alert is sent or a check in is missed) someone from their school or at the Live Monitoring facility will be alerted.